Karen Houghton is stepping away from her role as Atlanta Tech Village’s Vice President to become a new village resident and startup founder.

 Nonprofits can invest funds, manage endowments, and even receive stock donations through the platform.

 Infinite Giving brings together several of Houghton’s professional experiences.
-Prior to joining ATV, she founded Land of a Thousand Hills, a coffee company and shop supporting Rwandan coffee growers.
+Prior to joining ATV, she founded Do Good Initiative.
 Houghton said her passion for growing a nonprofit was eclipsed by burnout with the endless nonprofit fundraising cycle.

 “You can have an incredibly successful year and complete a huge campaign, but you still have to do it all over again next year.
 Every year, every project, every building.
 Endowments help provide sustainability and recurring funding that you only have to raise once a year and the donors get to have a legacy of generosity that gives infinitely,” she added.